AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

     ![Page Metric - CTA Click](assets/create-analytics-workspace/evar8-cta-click.png)

-1. Let's break down the by page by its template type.
+1. Let's break down the page by its template type.
 Select the page template metric from components, and drag-drop the Page Template metric onto the Page Name dimension.
 You could now view the page name broken down by its template type.

     * **Before**
         ![eVar5](assets/create-analytics-workspace/evar5.png)